massimo-zaniboni/asterisell-v5/doc/manual/topics/installation/system-requirements.md

 do not allocate too much RAM to the DBMS, because during compilation/upgrading of the application 2-3GB will be used.
 At the end of the upgrade, the free RAM will be used from Linux for buffering the files with TokuDB engine, so it will be not wasted.
+You can enable also swap disk space, because code compilation is an one-time operation done only during application upgrade.

 ## Why using a distinct host for Asterisell management tool?

-For normal users make sense to use the same host for managing and running Asterisell instances.
+Normal users use the same host for managing and running Asterisell instances.

 It makes sense using different hosts in case: